sabala12/docker-cartodb/README.md

 And it should be up and running on http://localhost:3000

-You might want to put nginx in front of it to make it available from all hosts.
+You might want to put nginx in front of it to make it available to other hosts.

 # Comments